-I was skeptical about using a cake mix for cookies, but it cuts down on ingredients, saves you so much time, and allows you to get creative with all the flavor combos!
+I was skeptical about using a cake mix for cookies, but it cuts down on ingredients, saves a lot of time, and allows you to get creative with all the flavor combos.

 - egg